department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/outreach-and-events/research/research-plan.md

 ## Method
 We will conduct remote moderated usability research sessions via Zoom.
 Research participants will be asked some questions about their experiences attending VA events, and then they will use the new Outreach & Events design to peruse the event listing of one-time and recurring events and register for some.

 Because we want to include some participants who use screen readers, all participants will access the new design on the Staging server.
 If this "working prototype" isn't possible to build within the desired timeframe, a UXPin prototype could be used instead, but at the expense of excluding participants who use screen readers.
+If we aren't able to include screen reader users, we won't be able to address research questions #1.ii and #2.iii, and hypothesis #4.

 ### Research materials
 *Note: your OCTO/VA lead must review and approve all research materials – including this plan –  prior to submitting a recruitment request.*